 Within dermatology, we specialise in the large group of single gene keratinizing disorders – diseases that cause blistering and/or overgrowth (hyperkeratosis) and/or scaling/flaking of the epidermis (ichthyosis).

 In complex trait genetics, through our study of the dry, scaly skin disorder ichthyosis vulgaris, we discovered that common loss-of-function mutations in the filaggrin gene represent the major genetic predisposing factor for atopic eczema and related allergic conditions.

 As well as identifying new genes, we are able to offer diagnostic testing for all the genes we have identified through our sister laboratory in NHS Tayside.

-Our lab is based in the Division of Molecular Medicine - a cross-college translational research initiative linking Life Sciences and Medicine.
-We are also part of the centre for Dermatology and Genetic Medicine (DGEM) - an interdisciplinary research centre that brings biologists and clinicians together with physicists and chemists to tackle the major challenge of developing new medicines for skin disease and delivering these novel molecules into the skin.
-DGEM recently received a £5.9m Strategic Award from The Wellcome Trust (click here for press release).
+Our lab is based in the Division of Biological Chemistry and Drug Discovery (BCDD) – a multidisciplinary translational research grouping with a strong focus on developing treatments for incurable and neglected diseases.
+We are also part of the centre for Dermatology and Genetic Medicine (DGEM) - a virtual research centre that brings biologists and clinicians together with physicists and chemists to tackle the major challenge of developing new medicines for skin disease and delivering these novel molecules into the skin.
+DGEM is funded by a Strategic Award from The Wellcome Trust.

-We very recently identified a new gene causing a painful and debilitating skin disorder, punctate palmoplantar keratoderma (also known as punctate PPK or PPKP1).
-The results were published in the top genetics journal Nature Genetics and widely reported in the media (click here for press release).
-If you suffer from this or a similar skin condition causing overgrowth of thick skin on palms and soles (there are many related subtypes of this condition) and need patient support, genetic diagnosis or would like to get involved in research, please contact us.
+We are particularly interested in rare diseases that cause thickening and blistering of the skin ("keratinizing disorders").
+If you suffer from this or a similar skin condition causing overgrowth of thick skin on palms and soles (there are many related subtypes of these conditions) and need patient support, genetic diagnosis or would like to get involved in research, please contact us.

 Click on the links below to find out more about our major research areas.